-Holiday Name Holiday Name Rule Ob ap New Year's Day First day of each year Take the next Monday day as observed holiday if holiday falls on Saturday or Sunday.
-Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21 N/A Easter Monday First Monday after Good Friday N/A Early May Bank Holiday First Monday in May N/A Late May Bank Holiday Last Monday in May N/A N/A Summer Bank Holiday First Monday in August N/A Christmas Day 25th of December Take the next Monday as observed holiday if falls on Sunday or Saturday.
-Boxing Day 26th of December Take the next Tuesday as observed holiday if falls on Sunday or Monday.
-Take the next Monday as observed holiday if falls on Saturday.
+Holiday Name Rule Observed Rule (If applicable) New Year's Day First day of each year Take the next Monday day as observed holiday if holiday falls on Saturday or Sunday.
+Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21st N/A Easter Monday First Monday after Good Friday N/A Early May Bank Holiday 13 First Monday in May N/A Late May Bank Holiday Last Monday in May N/A Summer Bank Holiday First Monday in August N/A Christmas Day 25 th of December Take the next Monday as observed holiday if falls on Sunday or Saturday.
+Boxing Day 26 th of December Take the next Tuesday as observed holiday if falls on Sunday or Monday.
+Take the next

-&lt;sup>9 In 2020, this holiday was moved to May 8 (Friday) to coincide with Victory in Europe Day.
+13 In 2020, this holiday was moved to May 8 (Friday) to coincide with Victory in Europe Day.